amino-os/Amino.Run/docs/code_study/DMList.md

 ### ExplicitMigration 20 LoC
 > Dynamic placement of SO with explicit move call from application

 Quinton: The intention here is fairly clear, but exactly what calls the application is required to make to move the object are not.
+In theory, according to the paper:

+getNodes() Get list of all nodes pin(node) Move SO to a node.

-We just need to decide what those calls should look like.
+But those functions don't actually exist in the code.
+So we need to decide what those calls should look like.
 I'm not convinced that this is very useful in practise - ideally placement would be done by a DM, with requirement information provided by the app where necessary (e.g. "place me near these SO's").
 I don't really like the idea of placement logic bleeding to the application - that's what Sapphire is supposed to avoid.
 This sentiment is echo'd in Irene's thesis above.

 Assume that the general intention is as follows:
 1. When the SO is created, the system decides where to place it (initially this could be random - the current implementation just [places it on the first available server](https://github.com/Huawei-PaaS/DCAP-Sapphire/blob/master/sapphire/sapphire-core/src/main/java/sapphire/oms/OMSServerImpl.java#L133)).